 If you have ever searched for where the Iron Gate is, you may have faced a bit of confusing information online, and Google Maps is not always there to help you clear it up.

-• Iron Gates: officially the Iron Gates name refers to the 2 hydroelectric power plants located in the Danube.
-But more commonly the "Iron Gates" also refers to the that smaller part of the river around the power pants.
-It's a bit confusing, I now...
+- Iron Gates: officially, the Iron Gates name refers to the 2 hydroelectric power plants in the Danube.
+But more commonly, the "Iron Gates" also refers to the smaller part of the river around the power plants.
+It's a bit confusing, I know...

-• Lower-Danube: The official name of this 135 km section of the Danube is Lower-Danube.
-In the colloquial language, many people (and many websites as well) also refer to this 135 km section as the Iron Gate.
+- Lower-Danube: The official name of this 135 km section of the Danube is Lower-Danube.
+In the colloquial language, many people (and many websites) also refer to this 135 km section as the Iron Gate.

-The confusion is given by the fact that 3 areas are called Iron Gates in the colloquial language.
+The confusion is caused by the fact that 3 areas are called Iron Gates in the colloquial language.
 For help, when we write about power plants, we will refer to them as the Iron Gate Power Plants, while when we mean the smaller, official Iron Gate, we will refer to it as the Iron Gate Gorge.
-Hope this will help to eliminate the confusion. 😉
+I hope this will help to eliminate the confusion.

-The section of the Lower-Danube, meaning the unofficial Iron Gate Gorge, can be found between Golubac – Drobeta-Surnu Severin, in an approx. 135 kilometers long section.
-This is called the Lower-Danube, but it is much rarer to hear, as many simply refer to it as the Iron Gate.
+The section of the Lower-Danube, meaning the unofficial Iron Gate Gorge, can be found between Golubac – Drobeta-Surnu Severin, in an approx. 135 kilometres long section.
+This is called the Lower Danube, but it is much rarer to hear, as many simply refer to it as the Iron Gate.

-The straits follow each other in the same way as the Danube - from left to right on the map.
+The straits follow each other like the Danube - from left to right on the map.